Programme: Under the Viral Shadow at Art Laboratory Berlin

 Art Laboratory Berlin are presenting a new project including an extensive programme that will explore various networks – biological, cybernetic, and social – as part of the COVID-19 pandemic.

-Our digital technologies were developed after World War II, in part through interdisciplinary collaborations such as the Macy Conferences (1946-53), where cybernetics specifically selected biological models to develop computers and proposals for “artificial intelligence.”
+Our digital technologies were partly developed after World War II through interdisciplinary collaborations such as the Macy Conferences (1946-53), where cybernetics specifically selected biological models to develop computers and proposals for “artificial intelligence.”
 More recently, artists working with “hacker ethos and skills” have critically examined and produced new developments in computer science, biotechnology, and life sciences.
 In doing so, they aim to create an ethical and aesthetic territory for discussions relevant to our world in the 21st century.

 The programme will include a group exhibition, a symposium and workshops with artists whose research and media are either in the life or computer sciences.
-The focus is on artistic projects that critically explore biological networks, digital networks, and social networks under the pressure of new technologies.
+The focus is on artistic projects that critically explore biological, digital, and social networks under the pressure of new technologies.

-Gene Kogan’s project Abraham is an ‘autonomous artificial artist’ based on decentralized AI.
+Gene Kogan’s project Abraham is an ‘autonomous artificial artist’ based on decentralised AI.
 In interaction with the public, the work critically reflects on promising techniques from machine learning, cryptoeconomics and computer art.
-Physarum Topologies by Sarah Grant makes use of living slime mould Physarum polycephalum to demonstrate bio-computed information routing through different topologies of computer networks.
+Physarum Topologies by Sarah Grant uses living slime mould Physarum polycephalum to demonstrate bio-computed information routing through different topologies of computer networks.
 And finally, wearables such as Electric Skin and Sonic Skin by Vivian Xu explore the concept of human-machine co-evolution, offering a possible future human perception that may re-invent our relationship to the environment.

-The symposium will be taking place on 9th October and several workshops will be held during the duration of the program starting with one by Gene Kogan on 28th August.
-Check more information in this link and also keep an eye here for more info, opinion pieces and interviews.
+The symposium will take place on October 9, and several workshops will be held during the duration of the program, starting with one by Gene Kogan on August 28.

 Website https://artlaboratory-berlin.org/